-Which mobile handsets are Android?
+Which handsets run Android?

-These include HTC, Samsung, Sony Ericsson, Dell, Motorola and LG, many of whom have enjoyed tremendous critical and commercial success with handsets running the Android operating system.
+These include HTC, Samsung, Sony, Motorola and LG, many of whom have enjoyed tremendous critical and commercial success with mobile phones running the Android operating system.

-Who makes the best Android phones?
+Who makes the best Android phones and tablet phones?

 However, it is definitely worth noting that both HTC and Samsung's Android phones have been very favourably reviewed and have sold millions of units worldwide.

 Android mobile phone prices

 HTC and Samsung, for instance, have created superb Android phones for the top of the market, as well as mobiles running Android for those who want to spend a bit less.